 Angina Pectoris (cont.)

-the patient is uncertain of the symptoms or what action to should take.
+If the person has never had these symptoms, can call a health-care professional, especially if the person is uncertain of the symptoms or what action to should take.

-If the patient has had angina before, go to the nearest hospital emergency department if any of the following situations occur:
+If the person has had angina before, go to the nearest hospital emergency department if any of the following situations occur:

 Any of these situations may be a medical emergency and requires a visit to a hospital emergency department.

 If a person believes they have risk factors for angina, but no symptoms, they should call a health-care professional to arrange for an evaluation in the office.
 Don't wait for symptoms to occur.

 YOU MAY ALSO LIKE

 What was the treatment for your angina pectoris?

 How was the exams of your angina established?